Organisers Carp Championships CIC t/a BCAC.

 Team: Three pairs registered together and entered into the team tournament.

-- The Organisers are Barlow Promotions Ltd who have absolute control and discretion over the competition, the rules and any amendments thereto.
+- The Organisers are Carp Championships CIC who have absolute control and discretion over the competition, the rules and any amendments thereto.

 - Competitors must arrive and register themselves no later than 08.30 am on the morning of the draw (unless stated otherwise prior to the event).

-- The allocation of swims will be by way of a watercraft draw,for qualifiers and semi finals, whereby the first pair to be drawn shall have first choice of swim.
-The second name drawn shall have second choice and the draw will continue until the last pair has been drawn and has been allocated the last remaining swim.
-The Final will be by way of an Out of the bag draw, whereby a competitors name will be draw followed by a peg number.
+- In the pairs event, the allocation of swims will be by way of a watercraft draw for qualifier, semi finals and final, whereby the first pair to be drawn shall have first choice of swim, the second name drawn shall have the second choice and the draw will continue until the last pair has been drawn and has been allocated the last remaining swim.

 - The decision of the draw master is final.
 Once a swim number has been stated to the organisers by the competitors the choice is deemed final.